nisargjhaveri/remote-adb/README.md

 $ remote-adb [--help] [--port PORT] [--key server.key --cert server.crt]
 ```

-Pass in file paths containing key and certificate chain for ssh in `--key` and `--cert`.
+Pass in file paths containing key and certificate chain for https in `--key` and `--cert`.
 You can omit it if you don't want to run the server as https.
 Please note that https is required for this to work.

 Once the server is running, open `https://<hostname>:<port>` in a compatible browser on a remote machine.
 Follow the instructions on that page to connect and debug on physical devices remotely.